* DATA STRUCTURE APTITUDE *

 Normally, 'cout'

-is implemented as global function, but it doesn't mean that 'cout' is
+is implemented as global function, but it doesn't mean that 'cout'

 not possible